Two Peoples Bay Nature Reserve: History

 The name "Two Peoples Bay" is from an incident in 1803 when an American whaling ship used the sheltered waters to lay anchor at the same time as a French vessel that was exploring the coastline east of Albany.
+It was named Baie Des Deux Peuples, or Bay of Two Nations, by a French expedition led by Nicholas Baudin in celebration of meeting the American whaler at this point.

 John Gilbert, a naturalist, surveyed the area in the 1840s giving his name to the Gilbert's potoroo.
 Whaling activities were conducted in the bay during the middle of the 19th century.
 Two Peoples Bay was declared a nature reserve in 1967.

 A bush fire broke out on private land near the reserve on 12 October 2012.
 Following a sudden change in wind direction a truck carrying two of the fire crew was engulfed in flames; they were badly burned.
 Over 1000 ha of bushland were burnt, and one of the firefighters later died.

 In late November 2015 a fire burnt through 1200 ha of the reserve, destroying an estimated 90% of the Gilbert's potoroo habitat, and killing an around 15 of the estimated 20 Gilbert's potoroos living within the reserve.
 The department's chief research scientist said that it would be about 20 years before the habitat had recovered enough to support another population of the small marsupial.